torik42/YaLafi/README.md

   replacement.
 - Replacements from 'Parameters.math\_repl\_display' are rotated
     - if a non-blank \\text part is detected,
+    - if a “maths part” starts with an operator and is first in “section”, but not on “line”
     - if a “maths part” only consists of an operator,
     - if a “maths part” includes trailing interpunction.